Elizabeth Bangs Bryant

 For her efforts during World War II, Deichmann was awarded King Christian X's Freedom Medal and was one of the first women inducted into the Order of the Dannebrog.
 She was known as a generous colleague and mentor throughout her career.
 Her correspondence and other papers are in the Archives of the MCZ at the Ernst Mayr Library.

 Barbara Lawrence Schevill

-Born in Boston in 1901, Barbara Lawrence graduated from Vassar College and became a volunteer at the MCZ.
-There Museum Director Dr. Thomas Barbour and Curator of Mammals Dr. Glover Allen took an interest in her work and encouraged her.
-She eventually went on her own scientific expeditions to study bats in the Philippines and Sumatra, and she published papers on her work.
+Barbara Lawrence (1909-1997), became a volunteer at the MCZ after graduating from Vassar College.
+Then Museum Director Thomas Barbour and Curator of Mammals Glover Allen took an interest in her work and encouraged her.
+She eventually went on her own scientific expeditions to study bats in the Philippines and Sumatra, publishing papers on her work.

 In 1938 she married William Schevill, who was Librarian of the MCZ and Assistant Curator of Invertebrate Paleontology.
 They continued to work together studying echolocation in whales and porpoises while raising two children, which was unusual for women at the time.
 When Dr. Allen died during World War II, Lawrence took over the Mammal Department and in 1952 she was appointed Curator of Mammals; she remained in this position until her retirement in 1976.
 Lawrence became the first woman to sail on a Woods Hole Oceanographic Institution ship in 1952.